6 Coping Skills for Stressed Parents

 6. Taking CBD for Stress?

 What is CBD?
-CBD or Cannabidiol has psychological and physiological effects.
-Our bodies produce endocannabinoids to help regulate many functions, including pain, mood, immunity, and stress.
+CBD or Cannabidiol has mental and physical effects.
+Our bodies produce endocannabinoids to help regulate many functions, including discomfort, mood, immunity, and worry.
 In a previous post, our ND, MaryAnn Stanger, explains;

 "When CBD is taken orally, the body absorbs the CBD, and our endocannabinoid system processes it.
 The endocannabinoid system syncs with our body's nervous system to distribute CBD to CB1 and CB2 receptors primarily found in the brain organs, immune system, and tissues."